reachraviraju/AmmaPickles-Ecommerce/README.md

 }
 ```

-> Password must be at least 8 characters and contain at least one number and one special character.
+> Password must be at least 8 characters with at least one number and one special character.

-**Login Request:**
+**Login:**
 ```json
 {
   "email": "ravi@example.com",